Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 ## After Class

+Continue working on your CSS Framework.
+Use the ideas from this lesson to add some button styles!

 Work on your CSS Framework. be sure to use as many ideas from the class discussion above as you can!
-This includes CSS Custom properties, the ideas around styling buttons.
-Fonts and typographical styles.

 Your framework should support these features: